ratishsp/centrum/README.md

     --generation_max_length 1024
 ```
 ## Acknowledgements
 Some code for preprocessing is based on the [Primera repo](https://github.com/allenai/PRIMER).
+The script run_centrum.py is based on the [run_summarization.py](https://github.com/huggingface/transformers/blob/master/examples/pytorch/summarization/run_summarization.py) on HuggingFace Transformers.